 A description of the anticipated capability of the vehicles to properly function as certified and appropriate for their age and mileage after the corrective action, including any remaining impact on electric range, drivability, performance, durability, or safety, plus supporting data or engineering evaluation.

-The Executive Officer shall request any additional information, reports, or analysis that the Executive Officer, on a case-by-case basis, finds reasonably necessary to evaluate the corrective action plan.
+The Executive Officer shall request any additional information, reports, or analysis that the Executive Officer, on a case-by-case basis, finds reasonably necessary to evaluate the required corrective action plan elements or factors in subsection (g)(1)(B) for approval, which the manufacturer shall provide within 30 days upon request.

 Approval and Implementation of Corrective Action Plans.

-The Executive Officer shall approve a corrective action plan upon determining that the plan complies with the provisions of subsection § (g)(1)(A) above and effectively corrects the nonconformity.
+The Executive Officer shall approve a corrective action plan upon determining that the plan complies with the provisions of subsection (g)(1)(A) above and effectively corrects the nonconformity.
 In determining whether a corrective action plan effectively corrects the nonconformity, the Executive Officer shall use good engineering judgment to evaluate the following factors:

 The capability of the vehicles to properly function as certified and appropriate for the age and mileage of the vehicle after the corrective action and the extent of any ongoing impact to the electric range, drivability, performance, durability, or safety of the motor vehicle class covered by the corrective action; and